top of page

 B(reading the Courier): I see your and Pratt’s protégé Blacket the Cobbler is gone but left his all - I suppose we’ll find his relics in a stall

-Dallas: humph! in spite of his rhymes - it is probably one of the instances where death has saved a man from damnation - albeit he be a mountebank on the other side of Styx
+Dallas: Humph!
+In spite of his rhymes, it is probably one of the instances where death has saved a man from damnation

-B: You were the ruin of that poor fellow amongst you: had it not been for his patrons, he might now have been in very good plight, in shoe -not verse- making (frowns over paper) - but you have made him immortal with a vengeance and made him the laughing stock of purgatory
+B: You were the ruin of that poor fellow amongst you - had it not been for his patrons, he might now have been in very good plight, in shoe-making - not verse (frowns over paper) - but you have made him immortal with a vengeance and made him the laughing stock of purgatory - indeed, your patronage was the poor man's curse!

-B: Cruel patronage! to ruin a man at his calling! - any lowling at Newstead with notions - Old Joe sets to with a ladle - or - oft times - a cradle
+B: How devilishly cruel - to ruin a man at his calling! - why, any lowling at Newstead with notions - Old Joe sets to with a ladle - or - oft times - a cradle

 F: Sent expressly my Lord - ‘tis fresh from the Stationers’ Hall

-Dallas: Sweet Jesus - no Byron!!
-Sir Ralph's marketable daughter, who brought blue woollen stockings and sermons to the ailing bard - will be wroth - (stands over B threateningly) - and begin to hunt for another impoverished poet (glares) in need of a ministering angel - and the irreligious farings of the Childe will n'er see the light of day
+Dallas: The devil I will, Byron!!
+Sir Ralph's marketable daughter - who brought blue woollen stockings and sermons to the ailing bard - will be wroth and seek you out - (stands over B threateningly) - and begin to hunt for another impoverished poet (glares) in need of a ministering angel (panics) My lord! - the irreligious - aye, lucrative - farings of the Childe will n'er see the light of day

-B: pfft!
-Dallas - unlike poor Blacket, I am exceptionally well-shod, have habitations of my own, and poverty is as vital an accessory to a young Gentleman as 20 pairs of nankeens - Miss Millstone, and her ‘Cottage of Friendship', can jog on
+B: pfft! - unlike poor Blacket, I am exceptionally well-shod, have habitations of my own, and poverty is as vital an accessory to a young Gentleman as 20 pair of nankeens - Miss Millstone, and her ‘Cottage of Friendship', can waddle on her merry way!

-D: Forsooth you are right - an isolated Unitarian blue-stocking will certainly not desire to keep carnal - or any other type of companie - with a libertine as irredeemable as The Childe! (both snicker) - now, your portmanteau for Murray!
+D: Forsooth you are right, a Unitarian blue-stocking - isolated in the Northern wild - will certainly not desire to keep carnal - or any other type of companie - with a libertine as irredeemable as The Childe! (both snicker) - now, your portmanteau for Murray!

 qr